Answers to FAQ About Therapy

 Who do you work with?

-My niche is helping clients manage their anxiety, depression, relationship issues, & trauma.
+My focus is on helping clients manage their anxiety, depression, relationship issues, grief/loss, & trauma.

 Where are you located?

-My physical office is located in east Pompano Beach, FL near the intersection of Federal Hwy/US1 & McNab RD.
+My office is located in east Pompano Beach, FL near the intersection of Federal Hwy/US1 & McNab RD.

 I also work with clients virtually throughout the state of Florida.

 How often does therapy last, and how often do I need to come?

-I typically see clients once per week for a one hour session at the beginning.
-EMDR sessions will run a bit longer.
+I typically see clients once per week, for a one hour session at the beginning.
+EMDR sessions will run a bit longer, and may be more frequent depending on the nature of the issues being treated.

 How does therapy work?